adam-p/yesterday-i-learned/random.md

 1. Louis XIV (or was it XIII?) was rumoured to have taken only three baths in his life.
 1. [Gunpowder tea](https://en.wikipedia.org/wiki/Gunpowder_tea) is a form of Chinese tea in which each leaf has been rolled into a small round pellet.
 The shinier, the fresher.
 "Rolling renders the leaves less susceptible to physical damage and breakage and allows them to retain more of their flavor and aroma."
 1. Magikarp can learn [tackle at level 15](https://bulbapedia.bulbagarden.net/wiki/Magikarp_(Pok%C3%A9mon)/Generation_I_learnset#By_leveling_up), and [flail at level 30](https://bulbapedia.bulbagarden.net/wiki/Magikarp_(Pok%C3%A9mon)/Generation_III_learnset#By_leveling_up).
 It is not entirely useless.
-1. [*Any time you use the new keyword, you are (...) permanently (...) hard-coding your application to work with a particular class’s implementation.
-That’s huge.*](http://ardalis.com/new-is-glue) *Use (new) when you don’t expect you’ll need flexibility in the future.*
+1. [*Any time you use the new keyword, you are (...) permanently (...) hard-coding your application to work with a particular class's implementation.
+That's huge.*](http://ardalis.com/new-is-glue) *Use (new) when you don't expect you'll need flexibility in the future.*
 1. [What you know doesn't matter to a company; what you can do for the company, does.](https://news.ycombinator.com/item?id=14271819)
 1. "Your emotions are a good guide for the fears of others.
 Your analysis, whether technical, fundamental, etc. is a good guide on where to place your greed.
 When the two don't match, that's where you profit." - /u/EHC11375
 1. [A, 2, and D](https://www.youtube.com/watch?v=gVGbDEAnDyo&app=desktop) was a numbering system used by Buzz in Home Alone.